Zaatari Refugee Camp

 Pearson Fellow Alum

-Camila Pérez, MPP'21, is a senior project management associate at Chemonics International.
+Camila Pérez, MPP'21, is a program manager at Chemonics International.

 While at Harris Public Policy, Pérez worked as a research associate at the U.S. Institute of Peace (USIP), where she also completed a research internship at USIP's Center for Conflict Transformation's Latin America Program.